BattMoTeam/BattMo/Documentation/thermal.rst

 .. image:: img/discharge_voltage_temperature_example.png

-Then, we extract from the output the temperatue results and extract the minimum and maximum value
+Then, we extract the temperature results and the minimum and maximum values from the output

 .. code:: matlab